-Waimano Loop Professional Review and Guide
+Waimano Loop Professional Guide

 "There are so many kinds of wild fruits and berries on this trail, you won’t make much forward progress in spring and summer if you try to sample them all.
 This loop is a short sample (and the best part) of the much longer Waimano Trail, which struggles steeply up toward the rainy Ko’olau Mountains.
 You can hike the loop in either direction, but it is described counterclockwise here, beginning on the upper trail and returning on the lower.
 There are overlooks along the upper section of the loop that offer views out over the myriad lacy textures and colors of the treetops in the Waimano Valley.
 When you drop into the valley itself, you can experience the forest more intimately below the canopy on an easy pathway along a stream.